nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Filter according to tag**

 **MSS**
-1. User requests to search for persons according to tag.
+1. User requests to search for clients according to tag.
-2. AddressBook shows the list of persons
+2. AddressBook shows the list of clients
 3. Use case ends.

 **Extensions**